lnnrtwttkhn/highspeed-task/README.md

 ### Code

-All code inside the `/scripts` folder was written by Lennart Wittkuhn and is licensed under the [`Creative Commons Attribution-Share Alike 3.0` license](http://creativecommons.org/licenses/by-sa/3.0/).
+All code inside the `/scripts` folder was written by Lennart Wittkuhn and is licensed under the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).

 ### Stimuli

-The visual stimuli inside the `/stimuli` folder are taken from Haxby et al. (2001), *Science* and are available from http://data.pymvpa.org/datasets/haxby2001/.
+The visual stimuli inside the `/stimuli` folder are taken from Haxby et al. (2001), *Science* and are freely available from http://data.pymvpa.org/datasets/haxby2001/.
-The original authors of Haxby et al. (2001), *Science* hold the copyright of this dataset and made it available under the terms of the [`Creative Commons Attribution-Share Alike 3.0` license](http://creativecommons.org/licenses/by-sa/3.0/).
+The original authors of Haxby et al. (2001), *Science* hold the copyright of this dataset and made it available under the terms of the [Creative Commons Attribution-Share Alike 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).
 The original images were *not* transformed or modified for the purpose of the current study.
 If you reuse the visual stimuli inside the `/stimuli` folder, please make sure to cite the original authors: